-Chopping garlic is no joke.
-Garlic cloves are so small, and it’s crucial that your fingers are strong enough to grasp onto the cloves so that you don’t have an accidental slip while slicing and dicing.
-We know, that’s a lot easier said than done, and knowing how to cut garlic the right way is a bit tricky.
+Garlic cloves are so small, and your fingers must be strong enough to grasp onto the cloves so that you don't have an accidental slip while slicing and dicing.
+We know, that's a lot easier said than done, and knowing how to cut garlic the right way is a bit tricky.

-We spoke with an expert—head chef of Hello Fresh Claudia Sidoti—to get the lowdown on how you can correctly cut garlic so that you don’t chop your fingers off in the process.
+We spoke with an expert—head chef of Hello Fresh Claudia Sidoti—to get the lowdown on how to cut garlic correctly so that you don't chop your fingers off in the process.

 What's the best way to cut garlic?